JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **It takes 72 minutes for the restaurant at the top of the CN Tower to make one revolution**.
+And here is a just a random fact -  **The reason firehouses have circular stairways is from the days when the engines were pulled by horses.
+The horses were stabled on the ground floor and figured out how to walk up straight staircases**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)